11 Scottish space tech companies to watch

 With amazing technologies and solutions being developed, manufactured and deployed here, Scotland’s space companies are bringing new insights and innovations to help make the world a greener, cleaner and smarter place.

-Ecometrica is a pioneering example of an innovative Scottish tech company using space data to help tackle global challenges, like deforestation and the climate crisis.
+Ecometrica is a pioneering example of an innovative Scottish tech company using space data to help tackle global challenges, like deforestation and climate change.

 Here is just a sample of companies to watch from the 130+ companies that are shaping Scotland’s global reputation as a world-leader in space technology.